egormzln/egormzln/ReadMe.md

 # About Me:
-🔹️ I am a Software Engineer.<br />
+🔹️ I'm a tech enthusiast.
-🔹️ Always looking to improve my skills and expand my knowledge of the latest technology trends.<br />
+🔹️ I'm always looking to improve my skills and expand my knowledge of the latest technology trends.
-🔹️ Check out my repositories to see my work and feel free to connect with me to discuss any potential collaboration.
+🔹️ Check out my repositories to see my work and feel free to connect with me to discuss potential collaborations.

 ## Socials:
 [Telegram](https://t.me/egormzln)